 Nonprofits and libraries can use webinars for training, sharing information about a new product or service, or promoting a program.
 There are many tools that make it easy for any organization to host a webinar, even with limited technology expertise.
 Below, we'll outline some of the major steps you can take to plan quality, affordable webinars at your organization.

-Webinar software can be a powerful training and outreach tool, but, like all technologies, the decision to use it should be subordinate to your strategic objectives and the needs of your audience.
+A webinar can be a powerful training and outreach tool, but the decision to use a particular tool should be based on your goals and the needs of your audience.

 Below are some popular formats you might consider:

 When weighing your software options, here are a few questions to ask:

 Most tools and pricing plans set a cap on the number of participants.
 For free and low-cost web conferencing packages, the cap is often as low as 15 or 20 participants.
 Other plans limit you to 50 or 100, while enterprise-level packages allow 1,000 or more participants per webinar.

 Some packages are free.
 Other vendors charge for web conferencing and audio separately, some charge per participant per minute, and others charge a flat fee per month or per year.
 When you add in the fees for hosting recorded webinars and the cost of a toll-free telephone number, the pricing schemes can be complicated.

 Do you want to just show a presentation or demonstrate how to use a specific piece of software?
 Would you like your participants to be able to take control of your desktop?
 Do you want a live video feed of the speakers?
 Make sure you choose a tool that allows you to do what you want.

 Some products offer integrated, web-streaming audio, which allows participants to listen to the presentation through their computer speakers or headsets.
 Other webinar platforms require that participants and presenters dial in to a special phone number.

 You usually have two options for this: